New York (state): Administrative divisions

-New York is divided into 62 counties.
+As of 2022, New York is divided into 62 counties.
 Aside from the five counties of New York City, each of these counties is subdivided into towns and cities, incorporated under state law.
 Towns can contain incorporated villages or unincorporated hamlets.
 New York City is divided into five boroughs, each coterminous with a county.
 The major cities of the state developed along the key transportation and trade routes of the early 19th century, including the Erie Canal and railroads paralleling it.
-Today, the New York Thruway acts as a modern counterpart to commercial water routes.
+The New York Thruway acts as a modern counterpart to commercial water routes.
 Downstate New York (New York City, Long Island, and the southern portion of the Hudson Valley) can be considered to form the central core of the Northeast megalopolis, an urbanized region stretching from New Hampshire to Virginia.

 Cities and towns

-The State of New York contains 62 administrative divisions termed cities.
+New York contains 62 administrative divisions termed cities.
 The largest city in the state and the most populous city in the United States is New York City, which comprises five counties (each coextensive with a borough): Bronx, New York County (Manhattan), Queens, Kings County (Brooklyn), and Richmond County (Staten Island).
 New York City is home to more than two-fifths of the state's population.
 Albany, the state capital, is the sixth-largest city in the State of New York.
 The smallest city is Sherrill, New York, in Oneida County.
-Hempstead is the most populous town in the state; if it were a city, it would be the second largest in the State of New York, with more than 700,000 residents.
+Hempstead is the most populous town in the state; if it were a city, it would be the second-largest in the State of New York, with more than 700,000 residents.
 New York contains 13 metropolitan areas, as defined by the U.S. Census Bureau.
 Major metro areas include New York City, Buffalo, Rochester, the Capital District (Albany, Schenectady, and Troy), Poughkeepsie, Syracuse, Utica, and Binghamton.